< back to guides

 These grim scenes repeat over and over again in restaurants everywhere.

 Talented and creative people spend lots of time on a necessary evil.
-Wrestling with inventory management.
+Wrestling with restaurant inventory management, learning how to do inventory faster and better.

 It can be difficult, tedious, and error-prone.
 And it takes lots of time.
 If you do it poorly, your profits will evaporate.
 And if you do it well, you will increase your bar's profitability.
 But it's low-hanging fruit.
 It seems like a monster task, but it can be made so much easier (for example, by implementing a bar POS system).